andymnewhouse/stitch/content/collections/pages/newestnewhouse/wedding.md

         text: 'Casati''s'
       -
         type: text
         text: '.
-A shuttle will be provided for our guests. ' -
+A shuttle will be provided for our guests to and from dinner. ' -
     type: paragraph
     content: